Haloxylon ammodendron: Distribution and habitat

 The saxaul is distributed in the lowlands of Central Asia – including southern Kazakhstan, Turkmenistan, western Uzbekistan, Iran, west Afghanistan, Mongolia and China, namely Xinjiang and Gansu.
 It also occurs incidentally in the west of Kirghizstan and Tajikistan.
 It is a psammophyte, and grows in sandy deserts, on sand dunes, and in steppe up to 1600 m above sea level.
 In Central Asia it often forms 'saxaul forests', in Iran it usually grows more scattered.

 Ecology

-Turcmenigena varentzovi (saxaul longhorn beetle, Varentsov's longhorn beetle: tribe Hesperophanini) is a pest of the black saxaul tree in Kazakhstan, Turkmenistan, and Uzbekistan, as are locusts in the genus Dericorys.
+Locusts in the genus Dericorys and Turcmenigena varentzovi (saxaul longhorn beetle, Varentsov's longhorn beetle: tribe Hesperophanini) are pests of the black saxaul tree in Kazakhstan, Turkmenistan, and Uzbekistan.

 Dark cone-like galls are often found on the plants.

 A parasitic plant, Cistanche deserticola, that grows on the roots of the saxaul is prized in Chinese medicine as the 'ginseng of the desert'.

 Uses

-Saxaul is planted on a large scale in the afforestation of arid areas in China.
+The saxaul is planted on a large scale in the afforestation of arid areas in China.
 Being highly drought-resistant, it has played an important role in the establishment of shelter belts and the fixation of sand dunes as a counter to desertification.

 The thick bark of the saxaul tree stores water.
 Quantities of the bark may be pressed for drinking water, making saxaul an important source of water in arid regions where it grows.